Technological and industrial history of the United States: Technological systems and infrastructure

+Bicycles

+The Overman Wheel Company, founded 1882, was the first manufacturer of safety bicycles in the United States, in their factory complex in Chicopee, Massachusetts.
+Following their creation in England, Overman rushed a safety bicycle to production before the end of 1887.
+Overman was known for making all-steel bicycles with no cast metal parts.
+The Overman Victor bicycle was said to be of higher quality and lower weight than other bicycles of its time.
+By 1893, the Overman factory made the complete bicycle, including tyres, saddles, rims, etc.

 Railroads

 Between 1820 and 1830, many inventors and entrepreneurs began to apply emerging steamboat technology to engines that could travel on land.
-The earliest proposal came in 1813 from Oliver Evans' idea of a railway to connect New York and Philadelphia with "carriages drawn by steam engines."
+The earliest proposal came in 1813 from Oliver Evans' idea of a railway to connect New York City and Philadelphia with "carriages drawn by steam engines".
 Many individuals and companies have a claim to being the first railroad in the United States, but by the mid-1830s several companies were using steam-powered locomotives to move train cars on rail tracks.

-Between 1840 and 1860 the total length of railroad trackage increased from 3326 to 30600 mi.
+Between 1840 and 1860, the total length of railroad trackage increased from 3326 to 30600 mi.
 The efficiency of railroad to move large, bulk items contributed enabled further drops in cost of transporting goods to market but in so doing undermined the profitability of the earlier turnpikes and canals which began to fold and fall into disrepair.
 However, the early railroads were poorly integrated; there were hundreds of competing companies using different gauges for their track requiring cargo to be trans-shipped—rather than traveling directly—between cities.

 The completion of the First transcontinental railroad in 1869 and its attendant profit and efficiency had the effect of stimulating a period of intense consolidation and technological standardization that would last another 50 years.
 It was during this time that railroad magnates such as Jay Gould and Cornelius Vanderbilt amassed great power and fortunes from consolidation of smaller rail lines into national corporations.
 By 1920, 254000 mi of standard-gauge railroad track had been laid in the United States, all of it owned or controlled by seven organizations.
 The need to synchronize train schedules and the inefficiencies introduced by every city having its own local time, also led to introduction of Standard time by railway managers in 1883.
 Railroads began using diesel locomotives in the 1930s, and they completely replaced steam locomotives by the 1950s, which reduced costs and improved reliability.